redtexts/texts/goldner_2003_same_movie.md

 socialists, not merely honest trade-unionists (it turned out that Carey wasn't even that).
-Anyone educated in a Trotskyist group (and the IS, despite its rejection of the socialist character of the so-called "workers's states" was Trotskyist on every other question), in contrast to most Stalinist and Maoist groups, develops a healthy aversion to the trade-union bureaucracy and to the Democratic Party.
+Anyone educated in a Trotskyist group (and the IS, despite its rejection of the socialist character of the so-called "workers' states" was Trotskyist on every other question), in contrast to most Stalinist and Maoist groups, develops a healthy aversion to the trade-union bureaucracy and to the Democratic Party.
 Elbaum provides a long history of how Maoism evolved out of the wreckage of the old CPUSA